isomerpages/moe-sji/_conduct-at-school/Code Of Conduct.md

 1.3.
 We support the learning process in our studies

-1.  by coming to school each day prepared for serious work, bringing all necessary books and materials for the lessons of the day and we are ready to submit all home assignments on time so that we will receive timely feedback for our work to help us improve;
+a.  by coming to school each day prepared for serious work, bringing all necessary books and materials for the lessons of the day and we are ready to submit all home assignments on time so that we will receive timely feedback for our work to help us improve;
-2.  by cultivating a sense of personal pride in the quality of work submitted, taking the trouble always to submit work that is well planned, neat and complete as this will help us cultivate the correct work ethics that are essential in the working world that we will enter in future.
+b.  by cultivating a sense of personal pride in the quality of work submitted, taking the trouble always to submit work that is well planned, neat and complete as this will help us cultivate the correct work ethics that are essential in the working world that we will enter in future.

 1.4.
 We support the learning process in our co-curricular activities

-1.  by taking part in at least one co-curricular activity and faithfully maintaining active membership throughout our school life as this is part and parcel of developing into a person of commitment;
+a.  by taking part in at least one co-curricular activity and faithfully maintaining active membership throughout our school life as this is part and parcel of developing into a person of commitment;
-2.  by faithfully attending all co-curricular meetings or trainings and this is shown by our attendance rate being at least be at 75% for the year.
+b.  by faithfully attending all co-curricular meetings or trainings and this is shown by our attendance rate being at least be at 75% for the year.
 As a matter of good work ethics, we must not be absent from co-curricular activity for 3 times or more in a row with no valid excuse.
 Our absence must always be explained by a medical certificate or a letter from our parents.

-### Principle 2
+<h5><u>Principle 2</u></h5>

-As Men for Others, we are called to be builders of a just and gracious community, being respectful towards others all the time.
+**As Men for Others, we are called to be builders of a just and gracious community, being respectful towards others all the time.**